 Hobbies can get really expensive, really quickly and the trick is knowing when to stop after you start going down a rabbit hole.
-When it comes to coffee equipment, I think I’ve reached that stage where I’ve bought all the gear that I need to enjoy my daily morning V60 pour over and occassional afternoon flat white.
+When it comes to coffee equipment, I think I’ve reached that stage where I’ve bought all the gear that I need to enjoy my daily morning V60 pour over and the occasional afternoon flat white.

 In the beginning of this year, my V60 setup was pretty basic.
 The standard Hario 02 dripper and server, a Kone re-usable metal filter, my long-serving DeLonghi KG89 electric burr grinder, our even longer-serving electric kettle and a small gooseneck jug.